 How Do Dental Implants Help Prevent Bone Loss?

 Dental implants that imitate the natural stimulation of teeth are the most effective method for preventing further bone loss.
 The titanium root of a New Teeth Now implant duplicates the pressure and stimulation of chewing, matching the natural stimulation of teeth.
-This gentle action signals the body to continue fortifying the jawbone, significantly reducing the risk of bone loss, and quite often leading to new bone growth.
+This gentle action signals the body to continue fortifying the jawbone, significantly reducing the risk of bone loss, and quite often leading to stronger and healthier bone.

 Titanium implants imitate the role of a natural tooth root, providing stimulation to your jawbone and allowing osseointegration, fusion with the bone.